stevedatadog/katacoda-scenarios/dd101-npm/step1.md

-In this Lab, we'll enable Network Performance Monitoring in a basic e-commerce application running in Docker.
+In this Lab, we'll enable Network Performance Monitoring in Storedog, a basic e-commerce application running in Docker.
 Storedog consists of the following services:

 | Service        | Purpose |
 | ---            |         |